cognifog-eu/iot-edge-gw/README.md

 Once installed, the Portainer instance will be deployed into your local cluster in a few moments.
 Navigate to `http://[IP_ADDRESS]:30777` and you will see the home page where we need to set a new password.
 Add this and hit next.

 The following message may appear if Portainer is not configured just after its deployment: `Your Portainer instance timed out for security purposes.
 To re-enable your Portainer instance, you will need to restart Portainer.` In that case, it will be necessary to restart the Portainer deployment by typing: `kubectl rollout restart deployment portainer -n portainer`.

+### D.6. iPerf3
+Once iPerf3 is installed in two different nodes (one acting as a server and the other as a client), it is necessary to get a shell to the pod running iPerf3 in each case by running the following command:
+`kubectl exec -it <pod_name> -n <iperf3-server / iperf3-client> -- sh`, where `<pod_name>` corresponds to the name of the pod.

+Once inside the corresponding pods, run the following commands in each case:
+  - **iPerf3 server**:
+    - `iperf3 -s`: It configures the iPerf3 instance as a server
+  - **iPerf3 client**:
+    - `iperf3 -c <server-pod-IP>`: It configures the iPerf3 instance as a client and starts the communication with the server

+(Further informartion on the iPerf3 commands can be found in https://iperf.fr/iperf-doc.php)

 ## E. Integration with OCM
 An external OCM Manager node can be used as an Orchestrator of the deployed IoT Edge Gateway(s).
 To connect the IoT Edge Gateway(s) to that system it is necessary to follow these steps: